18F/handbook/_pages/policies/travel/travel-guide-3-approval.md

 2. You will be taken to a document history page.
 If your **“Status to Apply”** is **“Submit to Approver”**, then click **Stamp and Submit Document** at either the top or the bottom of the page and continue.
 If not, please correct any other failures.

 3. The next page will show you your **pre-audit results**.
 These will let you know if anything might be awry, which is represented by either a _FAIL_ or a _HARDFAIL_.
+As long as you've followed the process up to here correctly, you shouldn't worry too much about either _FAILS_ or _HARDFAILS_.
+Here's what to do if you get them:

     * Any _HARDFAIL_ must be corrected before the submission of the authorization.
 Likely causes for _HARDFAILS_ are the lack of accounting codes, which only the 18F travel team has to worry about (you don't).
 Please first ensure that [the information in the General tab](/travel-guide-3-approval/#fill-in-general-information) is correct, then close out of your authorization (click **Close Document** to the left of the *Document Actions* button), and finally notify the travel team in #travel or at 18f-travel@gsa.gov and they will assist you during their next [office hours](/travel-101/#communication).

-    *  Likely _FAILS_ arise when non-government contract flight was selected in [Choosing a flight 2](/travel-guide-2-choose-your-itinerary/#choose-a-flight) or if your booked a hotel outside of Concur.
-An authorization with a _FAIL_ may still be submitted, but should be justified in some way.
-For example, the choice of flight may be justified if there were no government contract flights available or if a non-contract fare was less expensive.

-4. Correct your or justify failures.
-To justify a _FAIL_, you may either add an explanation after clicking Justify Pre-Audit Results, or via email to 18Ftravelauths@gsa.gov.
+    *  _FAILS_ can happen for a variety of reasons.
+18F's travel process is designed so you don't have to worry about Concur _FAILS_-- as long as you've followed all of the rules up to here, the travel team will look into and justify anything that needs clarification.
+Proceed to **Continue Stamping the Document**

-5. It doesn’t look like it, but when you see **Close Post Stamping Document Closure Screen**, you are done!
+4. If you had no _HARDFAILS_ and successfully stamped the document, you be taken to a page with the button **Close Post Stamping Document Closure Screen**.
+It doesn’t look like it, but when you see that button, you are done!
 Your authorization has been submitted.
 You don’t even have to click the button again (but you can if you want).

 If there was a problem, the 18F travel team will reach out and make sure you can get everything right before you leave.
 Otherwise, assume your request will be processed, and if everything was right, you will be approved between 2:30 and 4:00 PM Eastern time. **Please ensure that you have submitted your authorization correctly by 2:30 PM Eastern, else your travel will not be approved until the next business day.**